How to Build a Healthy Relationship After Abuse

 Abusive relationships affect every area of life.
 Whether the abuse is financial, physical, sexual, or emotional/mental, the effects are far reaching and can significantly influence us as we move forward.
 One of the scariest things that survivors of abusive relationships face is a new relationship.

-Even with the help of trauma therapy in Denver, CO., starting a new relationship can be daunting.
+Even with the help of trauma therapy in Denver, CO, starting a new relationship can be daunting.
 From engrained toxic relationship patterns, stuck shame cycles, and lingering insecurities, past abusive relationships can heavily influence our experience in new relationships - even healthy, safe ones.

 If you’ve been in an abusive relationship you might think you can never have a healthy one.
 Good news — as relationship trauma specialists, we know that’s simply not the case!
 It is absolutely possible to build a new, healthy relationship after leaving an abusive one.
 Let’s explore some preliminary steps and avenues for curiosity that you can journey down.